The Characters who appeared in the film, Cats Don't Dance.

 - Twitchy Eye: Darla sometimes does this when she's angry (or trying to hold back her anger).

-- Villain with Good Publicity: Darla gets away with most of the crap she inflicts on everyone around her because she is the star of Mammoth studios and puts up an extremely deceptive cutesy image before the general public.
+- Villain with Good Publicity: Darla gets away with most of the crap she inflicts on everyone around her because she is the star of Mammoth Studios and puts up an extremely deceptive cutesy image before the general public.
 At least until she exposes her true personality at the end.

 Darla's Frankenstein monster-like butler.
 He provides the muscle for Darla throughout and is generally part of the reason no one stands up to her.

-- Ambiguously Human: He looks like a cross between Frankenstein and King Kong.
+- Ambiguously Human: He looks like a cross between Monster Frankenstein and King Kong.

 - Battle Butler: He is a gigantic butler who does most of Darla's physical work such as hurting animals who upstage her.